farkam135/GoIV/DEVELOPMENT.md

 ## Optional Set-up

+### CheckStyle Plugin
+This plugin checks the codebase for violations of coding style.
+* Install CheckStyle Plugin (`Configure > Plugins > Browse Repositories > Search 'CheckStyle-IDEA' > Install`)
+* Restart Android Studio if requested.

+This is especially important to send pull requests.

 ### Lombok Plugin
 GoIV project uses Lombok Plugin to automatically generate various methods (i.e. Getter, Setters).
 Without this plugin, `Unable to resolve method` errors will show, but code will compile and build as per normal.
 * Close the Project *(required to enable annotation processing)*